nkrings-nettersheim/logopaedie/README.md

 # logopaedie
-Website based on django to manage patient of a logogädie praxis
+Website based on django to manage patient of a logopädie praxis